JLB & Associates Inc. Sells 1,365 Shares of Marsh & McLennan Companies, Inc. (NYSE:MMC)

-JLB & Associates Inc. reduced its stake in Marsh & McLennan Companies, Inc. (NYSE:MMC – Free Report) by 1.9% during the 4th quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 70,082 shares of the financial services provider’s stock after selling 1,365 shares during the period.
-Marsh & McLennan Companies accounts for approximately 1.9% of JLB & Associates Inc.’s holdings, making the stock its 24th largest holding.
+JLB & Associates Inc. reduced its stake in Marsh & McLennan Companies, Inc. (NYSE:MMC – Free Report) by 1.9% in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 70,082 shares of the financial services provider’s stock after selling 1,365 shares during the period.
+Marsh & McLennan Companies makes up approximately 1.9% of JLB & Associates Inc.’s investment portfolio, making the stock its 24th biggest position.
 JLB & Associates Inc.’s holdings in Marsh & McLennan Companies were worth $13,278,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also made changes to their positions in the company.
-Altshuler Shaham Ltd bought a new position in Marsh & McLennan Companies during the third quarter worth about $27,000.
-OFI Invest Asset Management bought a new position in Marsh & McLennan Companies during the third quarter worth about $28,000.
-Headinvest LLC bought a new position in Marsh & McLennan Companies during the third quarter worth about $28,000.
-BKM Wealth Management LLC bought a new position in Marsh & McLennan Companies during the fourth quarter worth about $31,000.
-Finally, RVW Wealth LLC bought a new position in Marsh & McLennan Companies during the third quarter worth about $32,000.
+Several other institutional investors have also made changes to their positions in the stock.
+Altshuler Shaham Ltd bought a new stake in Marsh & McLennan Companies during the third quarter worth $27,000.
+OFI Invest Asset Management bought a new stake in Marsh & McLennan Companies during the third quarter worth $28,000.
+Headinvest LLC bought a new stake in Marsh & McLennan Companies during the third quarter worth $28,000.
+BKM Wealth Management LLC acquired a new position in shares of Marsh & McLennan Companies during the fourth quarter worth $31,000.
+Finally, RVW Wealth LLC acquired a new position in shares of Marsh & McLennan Companies during the third quarter worth $32,000.
 87.99% of the stock is currently owned by institutional investors.

 Marsh & McLennan Companies Price Performance

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, May 15th.
-Stockholders of record on Thursday, April 4th will be given a $0.71 dividend.
-This represents a $2.84 annualized dividend and a dividend yield of 1.39%.
-The ex-dividend date of this dividend is Wednesday, April 3rd.
-Marsh & McLennan Companies’s payout ratio is 37.72%.
+The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, May 15th.
+Shareholders of record on Thursday, April 4th will be paid a $0.71 dividend.
+The ex-dividend date is Wednesday, April 3rd.
+This represents a $2.84 annualized dividend and a yield of 1.39%.
+Marsh & McLennan Companies’s dividend payout ratio (DPR) is 37.72%.

 Marsh & McLennan Companies Profile